 Other Facts About The Term “Congress”

-The term no longer describes a group of animals; it now refers to a group of people.
-In this context, a congress is an assembly of elected representatives.
+These days, the word rarely describes a group of animals at all; it has shifted almost entirely to a human meaning.
+In that sense, a congress is simply an assembly of elected representatives.

 Today, a group of salamanders is popularly known as a “herd” instead of a congress, and a group of ravens and crows is called a “flock”, similar to the general term for birds.